Hiking in Cinque Terre – Monterosso to Vernazza

 A kaleidoscopic Italian fishing village we had just looked down upon from the trail above.

 Talk about chilled vibes, people browsed the multicoloured winding streets as the church bells rang out, whilst others took exhilarating jumps from the harbour cliffs into the sparkling blue sea.

 All of the activity was casually observed by fellow tourists as they relaxed in the evening shade of the harbourfront restaurants, enjoying local seafood, and sipping Aperol Spritz.

-Hot, dusty, drenched in sweat, and slightly weary after our humid hike we headed towards the sea in need of a cool down, we wanted a swim, and what a swim it was.
+Hot, dusty, drenched in sweat, and slightly weary after our humid hike we headed towards the sea in need of a cool down.

 Cinque Terre wasn’t in the plan.